vazovn/galaxy-dataporten-deployment/README.md

 ### Installs mod_auth_openidc

-The script downloads and installs the rpm packages for mod_auth_openidc
+The script downloads and installs the rpm packages for mod_auth_openidc.

 ### Updates httpd.conf and ssl.conf